stonier/groot_ansible/README.md

 Some rough guidelines (in much need of explanation).

+* Avoid tags in roles, it adds complexity (see also [here](https://www.theodo.fr/blog/2015/10/best-practices-to-build-great-ansible-playbooks/))
+* Roles as minimal, fundamental jobs that can be composed by playbooks
+* ...

 ## Tags, Playbooks, Roles

 The following three entities can be used in a variety of ways - e.g. roles and playbooks